Jack Davies (cricketer, born 1911): Sporting career

 Davies made his first-class cricket debut for Cambridge University in 1931 in a match against Yorkshire at Fenner's.
-He played 38 first-class matches for the University side, including against touring sides from New Zealand, West Indies and Australia.
+He played 38 first-class matches for the university team, including against touring teams from New Zealand, West Indies and Australia.
 It was against Australia in 1934 that he achieved his most notable feat when he bowled Don Bradman for a duck, the first time Bradman had made nought in England.

 Davies, who bowled off-spin, went on to play 99 times for Kent County Cricket Club, making his debut in July 1934 after graduating from Cambridge.
 He had first played for the county's Second XI in 1932 in the Minor Counties Championship and played in the First XI as an amateur until 1951, primarily during his summer holidays.
 He won his county cap in 1936 when he took 7/20 against Essex at the Nevill Ground in Tunbridge Wells.
 He was described in his Wisden obituary as a "stylish and dashing right-hand batsman" who usually batted in the middle order, although he opened the batting for Kent successfully for a time in 1946, scoring three of his four centuries and scoring 1,000 runs for the only time in his career during the season.
 He was an effective bowler who took 258 wickets in his first-class career and a "brilliant cover point" in the field.

-After retiring from county cricket he played for MCC in the annual first-class match against Cambridge University from 1953 to 1961, captaining the side on the last seven occasions and playing his final first-class match aged 49.
-He had played in a match for an England side against the Dominions in 1945 and was mentioned in a list of potential England batsmen and captains in the 1945 edition of Wisden.
+After retiring from county cricket he played for MCC in the annual first-class match against Cambridge University from 1953 to 1961, captaining the team on the last seven occasions and playing his final first-class match aged 49.
+He had played in a match for an England team against the Dominions in 1945 and was mentioned in a list of potential England batsmen and captains in the 1945 edition of Wisden.
 He also made one appearance in the Gentlemen v Players fixture in 1946.
 He played club cricket for Blackheath after the Second World War and was a member of the wandering Buccaneers Cricket Club.

 Away from cricket, Davies played rugby union for Blackheath F.C. and for Kent in the winter months.
 He captained Blackheath in 1938–39 and in 1945–46.
 Davies won the Rugby fives national singles title three times between 1936 and 1939, having finished as runner-up in 1935.
 He was a runner-up in the Cyriax Cup, the Rugby Fives pairs competition, in 1939.